silicondaydream/silicondaydream/README.md

 ### Former baby.

 - 💾 I’m currently working on an algerbraic reasoning system for LLMs.
-- ⚡ Facts: Barry Allen is the best Flash.
-- It's pronounced data not data.
+- ⚡ It's pronounced data not data.